MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 <!-- ====================================================================== -->
 ## Understanding the options at the Runtime download page

-The [Download the WebView2 Runtime](https://developer.microsoft.com/en-us/microsoft-edge/webview2#download-section)<!-- temp keep /en-us, delete it later when omitting it ends up at right url --> section of the **Microsoft Edge WebView2** page provides several options for distributing the WebView2 Runtime onto client machines.
+The [Download the WebView2 Runtime](https://developer.microsoft.com/microsoft-edge/webview2#download-section) section of the **Microsoft Edge WebView2** page provides several options for distributing the WebView2 Runtime onto client machines.
 Understanding the options at this page provides a good introduction, to help decide which approach you want to use.

 ![Options for distributing and updating the WebView2 Runtime.](../media/runtime-distrib-options.png)